 The phrase "Near Clark's R. Jul.
-1st 1806 Lewis," written by Frederick Pursh, relates that Lewis collected the specimen on July 1, 1806 in the vicinity of Travelers' Rest near the river that Lewis had named for his "worthy friend and fellow traveller Capt.
+1st 1806 Lewis"–written by Frederick Pursh–relates that Lewis collected the specimen on July 1, 1806 in the vicinity of Travelers' Rest near the river that Lewis had named for his "worthy friend and fellow traveller Capt.
 Clark," but is now called the Bitterroot River.
-Journal editor Gary Moulton believes that Lewis's journal entry for July second suggests that he might have collected it on that day instead: "I found several other uncommon plants specemines of which I preserved."
-But that distinction is of no significance here.
+Gary Moulton believes that Lewis's journal entry for July second suggests that he might have collected it on that day instead: "I found several other uncommon plants specemines of which I preserved."
+But that's of minor importance.

-The next sentence, also in Pursh's handwriting, states first that the calyx, or group of sepals, consists of six or seven leaves.
+The next sentence, also in the handwriting of Frederick Pursh, states first that the calyx, or group of sepals, consists of sometimes six, sometimes seven leaves.
 In the photograph the sepals are the pale leaves behind the pink petals.
-The corolla consists of "many pedals" (petals) and many "Tamina" (stamens).
-The stamens in the center, surrounded by the pink petals, are the male organs of the flower; they are topped by what Pursh called capsula, but now are called anthers.
+The corolla consists of "many pedals" (i.e., petals) and many "Tamina" (stamens).
+The stamens in the center, surrounded by the pink petals, are the male organs of the flower; they are topped by what Pursh called "Capsula," but now are called anthers.
 Meehan may have added Pursh's name to this label.
-The white envelope at upper right is the "packet" that contained pieces of the plant that had dropped off the specimen at some time.
+The white envelope at upper right is the "packet" that contained pieces of the plant that have dropped off of the specimen at some time.

 The flower that Frederic Pursh futilely

-Whatever the cause of its demise, the exotic plant had to hold its secrets for another half-century before its beauty could seduce curious eyes.
+Whatever the cause, McMahon evidently discarded the remains, so the alien species Lewisia rediviva had to hold its secrets for another half-century before its image could seduce curious eyes.
 Meanwhile, the only alternative was Pursh's dispassionate "diagnosis," a 72-word paragraph consisting of terse answers to ten key questions that its author might have discussed in a conversation with Lewis himself.
-However, it would have been of no use to anyone but another well educated botanist, because it was written in botanical Latin.4 Years passed–49 years, to be exact–while the small envelope containing the pitiful remains of the plant Pursh had named for him languished in the herbarium at the Royal Gardens of Kew, in a suburb of London, where Pursh had left them.
-In the United States they were out of sight and out of mind.
-Pencilled drawings, which are considered more useful to the botanist than colored images, because they can visually define the parts of a plant in minute detail, such as the veins in a leaf.
-As to public familiarity with the bitterroot, one of the few signs that colored representations were missed appeared in the American Repertory of Arts, Sciences, and Manufactures in 1841, under the heading "Fruits and Valuable Plants of the Oregon"5 "There is also the Bitterroot, a carrot-shaped root, growing in dry land, not particularly pleasant to the taste, but esteemed wholesome by the Indians and hunters."
-The story of its natural death and rebirth was still unknown.
+However, it would have been of no use to anyone but another well educated botanist, because it was written in botanical Latin.3 Years passed–49 of them to be exact–while the small envelope containing the pitiful remains of the plant Pursh had named for him languished in the herbarium at the Royal Gardens of Kew, in a suburb of London, where Pursh had left them.

-- 3. McMahon's principal achievement as a botanist was his initial authorship of The American Gardener's Calendar: Adapted to the Climates and Seasons of the United States, which was published annually from 1806 until 1857.
-Allen Lacy, "Bernard M'Mahon's Declaration of Independence," in Farther Afield: A Gardener's Excursions (New York: Macmillan, 1986).
+2. McMahon's principal achievement as a botanist was his initial authorship of The American Gardener's Calendar: Adapted to the Climates and Seasons of the United States, which was published annually from 1806 until 1857.
+Allen Lacy, "Bernard McMahon's Declaration of Independence," in Farther Afield: A Gardener's Excursions (New York: Macmillan, 1986).